MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/plugins/native-functions/calling-nested-functions.md

 Unfortunately, however, we have a challenge.
 Despite knowing the user's intent, we don't know which numbers to pass to the `Sqrt` or `Multiply` functions.
 We'll need to add _another_ semantic function to the orchestrator plugin to extract the necessary numbers from the user's input.

-### Using semantic functions to extract data for native functions
+### Using prompts to extract data for native functions
 To pull the numbers from the user's input, we'll create a semantic function called `GetNumbers`.
 Create a new folder under the _OrchestratorPlugin_ folder named _GetNumbers_.
 Then create a _skprompt.txt_ and _config.json_ file with the following content.

 ```directory